chimera-linux/cports/Packaging.md

   `.pc` files.
 * `scancmd` *(true)* If disabled, the package will not be scanned for executable commands.
+* `spdx` *(true)* If enabled, the license name(s) will be validated as SPDX compliant.
+License for subpackages is validated separately, if overridden (if not overridden, validation is skipped).
-* `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where they are and debug package will not be generated.
+* `strip` *(true)* If disabled, ELF files in this package will not be stripped, which means debug symbols will remain where thesy are and debug package will not be generated.

 <a id="hardening_options"></a>